Unlocking efficiency

 Warehouse efficiency has never been more important; yet with the continued labor shortages, it has never been more challenging.
 With the need to improve both productivity and accuracy businesses are understandably intrigued by the promise of automation.
 However, while the concept of lights out operations that can run 24×7, 8365 days a year is compelling, the reality is somewhat different.

 Full automation is not achievable today for a variety of reasons.
 Firstly, it is incredibly complex.
 There is no simple switch for an efficient, completely automated environment.
 It takes time and money to train machines to perform required tasks – and few organizations have the skills to create the deep learning structure required.
-Given the speed of innovation within Skills 1many product cycles, time becomes a factor.
+Given the speed of innovation within many product cycles, time becomes a factor.
 If an item is only in production for a few weeks, even one season, there is not enough time to either train the technology to automate the process or, critically, achieve a return on investment.

 Strengthening with technology